07 April 2026

 Middle East & Africa

-Backing development: Sovereign finance in focus
+Backing development: Sovereign finance for critical infrastructure

 Sovereign finance is critical for emerging market transactions.
 This panel gathers sovereigns and experts on government backed financings to consider: